ModbusScope/ModbusScope/README.md

 ## Contributing

-We welcome contributions to ModbusScope!
-Please fork the repository and submit pull requests.
+Please [open a new issue](https://github.com/ModbusScope/ModbusScope/issues) to report bugs or [create a pull request](https://github.com/ModbusScope/ModbusScope/pulls) to send patches.
 Before implementing changes, please open an issue to discuss what you would like to change.

 ## Support